raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 #### Usage

 Logs are categorised into different levels according to severity.
-By using the various levels appropriately you will be able to tune the amount of information you get about your program according to your debugging needs.
+By using the various levels appropriately, you will be able to tune the amount of information you get about your program according to your debugging needs.

 ```python
 from logzero import logger